How to Get Out of Debt on a Low Income

 Establishing and Maintaining Credit

 Maintaining good credit is key to financial stability.
 If you have credit card debt, improving your credit score with on-time payments and reducing balances should be a goal.
 If you don’t have a credit history, establish one by applying for a low-balance or store credit card.
-Use it sparingly and pay off the balance monthly.
+Use it sparingly and – most importantly – pay off the balance monthly.

 Managing Debt Collectors and Scammers

-Here’s what to know if a debt collection agency calls: If you have a legitimate debt, your responsibility is answering the phone and paying the debt.
+Here’s what to know if a debt collection agency calls: If you have a legitimate debt, your responsibility is answering the phone and paying the debt once the debt is verified to your satisfaction.
 End of discussion.

-However, you do have rights.
-No matter how much you owe, the collection agency may not harass, threaten, or bully you into paying.
+However, no matter what you owe, you have rights.
+The collection agency may not harass, threaten, or bully you into paying.

 “The first thing to do when contacted by a collection agency is to stay calm and not panic,” James Allen, founder of Billpin.com, said.
 “It’s like finding a wasp in your car while driving — panicking won’t help, but a calm, measured response will.”